ng-marcus/node-ews/README.md

 - Added authentication error handling
 - Added WSDL validation error handling
 - Added logic to determine if XSD and WDSL files have already been downloaded rather than attempting download on each run
-- Added abilityy to specify Exchange Soap Header in ews.run() function
+- Added ability to specify Exchange Soap Header in ews.run() function

 #### Updates in version 2.2.0 (dev)